About CD3 CD28 Activation Beads or Complexes

-Our iQ immunologists will work together with your team on the experimental design of the CD3 CD28 stimulation assay and the workflow.
+Our iQ immunologists will work together with your team on the experimental design of the CD3/CD28 stimulation assay and the workflow.
 We primarily use PBMCs from healthy donors or disease samples at the optimal cell concentrations under soluble stimulation conditions with or without IL-2 supplementation in the cell culture medium.
-Alternatively, whole blood can also be used.
 For animal bridging studies, mouse splenocytes or mouse PBMCs can also used for stimulation assays with mouse CD3 CD28 T cell activating beads.

 Depending on the project objectives, some goals often include the addition of a therapeutic that can modulate the T cell response.
-In that case, short term readouts, such as measuring cytokines or proliferation, can be easily measured using AlphaLISA on our Perkin Elmer Enspire 2300 Multilabel reader or by flow cytometry, respectively.
+In that case, short term readouts, such as measuring proliferation or cytokines, can be easily measured using using multiple high-throughput technologies at iQ Biosciences.
 Other projects include long term expansion of T cells where the goal is to maintain high T cell viability for additional downstream assays (cryopreservation, transduction, additional experiments requiring larger numbers of T cells, etc.).

 Finally, our research team will put together a report of the findings based on your needs.
 Together, we will work with you at every step of the process to ensure you are comfortable and involved.
 With this open communication policy, you can feel confident that your molecule is being tested properly and the results are reliable.